Jack Suwinski Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 26th in the league with a collective 8.2 strikeouts per nine innings.

-- The Royals have a 5.17 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.18).

 © 2023 Data Skrive.
 All rights reserved.